petersulyok/smfc/ARCHITECTURE.md

     B -- no --> D[use config value as-is]
     C --> F[create_platform name]
     D --> F
+    F --> K{GENERIC_X14, or name<br/>startswith X14 / H14?}
+    K -- yes --> P["probe BMC:<br/>raw 0x2c 0x04 0xcf 0xc2 0x00 0x00 0x01"]
+    P -- data byte --> XOB[X14OpenBmcPlatform]
+    P -- rsp=0xc1 --> XAT[X14AtenPlatform]
+    P -- anything else --> ERR([fatal: stack undetermined])
-    F --> I{exact PlatformName enum match?}
+    K -- no --> I{exact PlatformName enum match?}
-    I -- GENERIC_X14 --> X14[GenericX14Platform]
     I -- GENERIC_X9 --> X9[GenericX9Platform]
     I -- X10QBI --> XQ[X10QBi]
     I -- GENERIC --> GP[GenericPlatform]
-    I -- no match --> G{name startswith X14?}
-    G -- yes --> X14
-    G -- no --> J{name startswith X10QBi?}
+    I -- no match --> J{name startswith X10QBi?}
     J -- yes --> XQ
     J -- no --> H{name startswith X9?}
     H -- yes --> X9
     H -- no --> GP
 ```

+`create_platform()` resolves the **X14/H14 family first**, because `generic_x14`
+is no longer a one-to-one mapping to a class.
+The configuration value
+`generic_x14` and the BMC product-name prefixes `X14` and `H14` all land in the
+family, and a runtime probe then picks the concrete class.

-`create_platform()` first tries an exact match against the `PlatformName` enum
+Only after that does the factory try an exact match against the `PlatformName`
-(this is how an explicit `platform_name=generic_x9` / `generic_x14` / `X10QBi`
+enum (this is how an explicit `platform_name=generic_x9` / `X10QBi` value is
-value is honoured).
-When there is no exact match — the normal `auto` path, where
+honoured).
+When there is no exact match — the normal `auto` path, where the raw
-the raw BMC product name is passed in — it falls back to string-prefix matching:
+BMC product name is passed in — it falls back to string-prefix matching: names
-names starting with `X14` get the X14 platform, names starting with `X10QBi` get
-the X10QBi platform, names starting with `X9` get the X9 platform, and everything
+starting with `X10QBi` get the X10QBi platform, names starting with `X9` get the X9
-else (X10, X11, X12, X13, H10-H14, …) gets the generic platform.
+platform, and everything else (X10, X11, X12, X13, H10-H13, …) gets the generic
-So `X10QBi` is auto-detected from the BMC product-name prefix, exactly like X14
+platform.
+So `X10QBi` is auto-detected from the BMC product-name prefix, exactly
-and X9 — no explicit opt-in is required.
+like X14/H14 and X9 — no explicit opt-in is required.

-`H14` is **not** matched, although the BMC generation is the same: those boards
-have no per-zone manual fan mode (the OEM command answers `0xC1`), so
-`GenericX14Platform` cannot control them and routing them there could only fail at
-startup.
-They land on `GenericPlatform` instead. `platform_name=generic_x14` still
-forces the X14 platform on any board, for anyone who wants to test it.
+**Why the family needs a probe.** Supermicro's 14th generation ships two unrelated
+BMC firmware stacks, and the split does not follow the board generation: most X14
+boards run OpenBMC, but the SoC boards `X14SDW`/`X14SDV` run ATEN, while the H14
+board `H14SHM` runs OpenBMC and every other H14 runs ATEN.
+The board name therefore
+cannot decide which command set applies.

+There is deliberately **no fallback branch** — no "try OpenBMC, fall back to ATEN",
+and no treating an arbitrary error as ATEN. `0x30 0x70 0x66 0x00 <zone>` is a duty
+*read* on ATEN and a *truncated duty write* on OpenBMC, and the OpenBMC handler
+accepts payloads of two **or** three bytes, so the short form is not caught by a
+length check: guessing the stack does not return an error, it moves fans.
+Only the
+completion code `0xC1` means ATEN, which is why `Ipmi._exec_ipmitool()` raises
+`IpmiError` carrying the parsed code rather than flattening every failure into one
+indistinguishable `RuntimeError`.
+Any other outcome is fatal.

+The probe runs in the factory, not lazily inside the platform, for three reasons:
+`Ipmi.__init__` calls the factory right after parsing `mc info`, so the BMC has just
+been proven responsive; returning the correct *class* keeps `type(platform).__name__`
+honest everywhere it is displayed (the `CONFIG` log line and `smfc-client`'s
+`Platform :` line); and a lazy probe would need a `self._stack` guard in every
+method.

 ### 6.3 Platform implementations